Rose City Reform

 Stump Talk Podcast

 How do you reform a city?
 Let us count the ways.
-The Stump Talk podcast digs into the sweeping reforms Portland voters approved in 2022, like ranked choice voting and multimember district.
+The Stump Talk podcast digs into the sweeping reforms Portland voters approved in 2022, like Ranked Choice Voting and multimember districts.
 Curious about how City Hall is changing?
 We bring in political experts to give you the scoop and make YOU the political insider.